 There are three indisputable facts about mental health in California.

-First, everyone knows someone who suffers from mental illness, though it is rarely discussed.
+First, everyone knows someone who suffers from brain illness, though it is rarely discussed.

-Second, mental health affects virtually every major budget and policy issue addressed by government: criminal justice, housing and homelessness, the plight of veterans, children and education, and more.
+Second, brain health affects virtually every major budget and policy issue addressed by government: criminal justice, housing and homelessness, the plight of veterans, children and education, and more.

-Third, with rare exception, few governors, legislators, or other elected officials choose to prioritize or work substantially on mental health issues.
-What’s more, California mental health advocacy organizations have collectively struggled to develop and articulate a comprehensive legislative agenda to elevate mental health as a state priority.
+Third, with rare exception, few governors, legislators, or other elected officials choose to prioritize or work substantially on brain health issues.
+What’s more, advocacy organizations have collectively struggled to develop and articulate a comprehensive legislative agenda to elevate mental health as a state priority.

 The numbers say it all.